Databricks SQL Connector for Python

 Databricks personal access token authentication

-To use the Databricks SQL Connector for Python with Azure Databricks personal access token authentication, you must first create an Azure Databricks personal access token, as follows:
+To use the Databricks SQL Connector for Python with Azure Databricks personal access token authentication, you must first create an Azure Databricks personal access token.
+To do so, follow the steps in Azure Databricks personal access tokens for workspace users.

 To authenticate the Databricks SQL Connector for Python, use the following code snippet.
 This snippet assumes that you have set the following environment variables: